Randomized PCA Forest for Unsupervised Outlier Detection: Related Work

-Many methods are based on some use of the K-nearest neighborhood, and finding the K-nearest neighbors for every point is the computational bottleneck for all these methods \cite{DBLP:conf/sisap/KirnerSZ17}.
+Many methods in outlier detection are, to some extent, based on K-nearest neighbors search, and finding the K-nearest neighbors for every point is the computational bottleneck for all these methods \citep{DBLP:conf/sisap/KirnerSZ17}.
 Therefore some methods are based on approximate neighborhood search to improve efficiency while staying close to the quality achieved with exact neighborhoods.
-Examples include the use of locality sensitive hashing (LSH) \cite{WanParTat11}, combinations of LSH and isolation forests \cite{ZhaDouHeZhoetal17}, projection-indexed nearest neighbors \cite{deVChaHou12}, other variants of random projections \cite{DBLP:conf/kdd/BhattacharyaVBB21}, space-filling curves \cite{SchZimKri15,DBLP:conf/sisap/KirnerSZ17}, or hierarchical navigable small world (HNSW) \cite{DBLP:journals/pami/MalkovY20} graphs~\cite{DBLP:conf/sisap/OkkelsAZ24}.
-In combination with ensemble techniques, it has also been shown that using approximate neighborhoods can actually improve the quality of the results \cite{DBLP:conf/sisap/KirnerSZ17}.
-As discussed by Okkels et al.~\cite{DBLP:conf/sisap/OkkelsAZ24}, we can distinguish a ``blackbox'' and a ``whitebox'' use of approximate neighborhood search methods in these approaches.
+Examples include the use of locality sensitive hashing (LSH) \citep{WanParTat11}, combinations of LSH and isolation forests \citep{ZhaDouHeZhoetal17}, projection-indexed nearest neighbors \citep{deVChaHou12}, other variants of random projections \citep{DBLP:conf/kdd/BhattacharyaVBB21}, space-filling curves \citep{SchZimKri15,DBLP:conf/sisap/KirnerSZ17}, or Hierarchical Navigable Small World (HNSW) \citep{DBLP:journals/pami/MalkovY20} graphs~\citep{DBLP:conf/sisap/OkkelsAZ24}.
+In combination with ensemble techniques, it has also been shown that using approximate neighborhoods can actually improve the quality of the results \citep{DBLP:conf/sisap/KirnerSZ17}.
+As discussed by \citet{DBLP:conf/sisap/OkkelsAZ24}, we can distinguish a ``blackbox'' and a ``whitebox'' use of approximate neighborhood search methods in these approaches.
 Many methods use the approximate neighborhood search as a module that is replacing the exact search, not considering the internal structure of the search method (``blackbox'').
-Some others make use of internal structures, such as the graph underlying some HNSW instance \cite{DBLP:conf/sisap/OkkelsAZ24}, thus treating the search method as ``whitebox''.
-Our method follows the ``whitebox'' strategy.
+Some others make use of internal structures, such as the graph underlying some HNSW instance \citep{DBLP:conf/sisap/OkkelsAZ24}, thus treating the search method as ``whitebox''.
+One might argue that our method follows this ``whitebox'' strategy, based on RPCA forests \citep{rajabinasab2024randomized}.